 Super Bowl Ticket Prices 2019

-Ticket prices have been more volatile than we’ve seen in years past, but 2019 is starting to shape up comparatively to 2018.
-Prices had been trending down since the match-up was set, and demand appeared to the be low.
+Ticket price values have been more volatile than we’ve seen in years past, but 2019 is starting to shape up comparatively to 2018.
+Prices had been trending down since the matchup was set between the Kansas City Chiefs and San Francisco 49ers, and demand appeared to the be low.
 That’s changed since this weekend, with prices rebounding.
 As of this writing, the get-in price is at $3,298.
-So, now when is the best time to buy?
+So, now when is the best time to buy a ticket?

 With that said, it’s most important for you to come to your own conclusions and trust your own gut.
 If you have more questions, checkout my Super Bowl 53 Q&A with prospective Super Bowl customers.